williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 we suggest that you use OAuth2.0 for authentication and use the OAuth2.0 `client_id` to scope the `externalId` to the provisioning domain.

+`emails` and `id`: Both of these attributes could also be used by Okta to determine if the user already exists in your application, instead of `userName` or `externalId`.

 ##### Resource Paging